Valentine's Day: superstitions, spanking and secret love notes

 The Valentine's Day holiday of love so is much more than petrol station flowers and silent meals for two

 Love it or hate it, 14 February is here.
-So brush up on the history and customs of Valentine's Day, and see if inspiration strikes.
+So brush up on the history, customs and superstitions of Valentine's Day, and see if inspiration strikes.

 History of Valentine's Day